elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 initialModel : Model
 initialModel =
-    [ { gameTitle = "Adventure Game", gameDescription = "Adventure game example." }
+    [ { gameTitle = "Platform Game", gameDescription = "Platform game example." }
-    , { gameTitle = "Driving Game", gameDescription = "Driving game example." }
-    , { gameTitle = "Platform Game", gameDescription = "Platform game example." }
+    , { gameTitle = "Adventure Game", gameDescription = "Adventure game example." }
     ]
 ```

 This is our first look at creating type aliases.
 We're creating one type alias
 for our overall `Model`, which is a list of games.
-Then we define the type of
+Then, we define the type of
 our `Game` records.
 Each game is a record that will contain a `gameTitle` field
 and a `gameDescription` field, both of which are `String` types.
 We also add a
 type annotation for our `initialModel` function to ensure that it follows the